Business Information Systems (BIS)

 BIS 472, INFORMATION SYSTEMS SECURITY, 4 Credits

-Covers security risk mitigation methods and procedures such as access control, identity management, intrusion prevention and detection, network and physical security, etc. These and other topics will be placed in both the operational and strategic context of the business.
+Covers security risk mitigation methods and procedures such as access control, identity management, intrusion prevention and detection, network and physical security.
+Reviews Information Systems (IS) security topics in both the operational and strategic context of the business.
 Addresses several IS governance and IS security frameworks within which the various security concepts, aspects, policies and procedures can be viewed and discussed.

 Equivalent to: BA 480